top of page

 and just letting it run.

 But, now we needed lyrics to go along with the melodies that we’d laid claim to.
-We wanted this song to be both sweet and mellow.
+We wanted this song to be sweet, comforting and relaxing.
 Real “Hippie Christian 101” stuff.
-So, we turned to our bibles and started finding the kinds of verbal sentiments that we wanted to project.
+So, we turned to our Bibles and started finding the kinds of verbal sentiments that we wanted to project.

 “The Sons” had a long masterpiece of their own called: “The Children’s Suite.”